Alaska Historical Society

-Alaska Historical Society is a 501(c)(3) non-profit state historical society in Anchorage, Alaska.
+Alaska Historical Society is a 501(c)(3) non-profit state historical society in Anchorage, Alaska, United States.
 The Alaska Historical Society advocates for educational projects regarding Alaska's history.
 The Society holds an annual conference with a silent auction fundraiser and publishes a semi-annual historical journal, Alaska History and a quarterly newsletter Alaska History News.
 The Historical Society also preserves important pieces of Alaska history and records through its archives.

 The Alaska Historical Society presents various annual awards.

 Journal

 Alaska History is biannual a peer-reviewed academic journal of history that publishes scholarship relating to the history of Alaska.
 It was established in 1984 and is published by the Alaska Historical Society.
 The editor-in-chief is James H. Ducker.
 Its editorial offices are located in Anchorage, Alaska.